MicroEJ/docs/Tutorials/tutorialDebug.rst

 Troubleshooting memory issues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Memory issues such as Memory corruptions and memory leaks can be hard to troubleshoot.
-The following tool are available to address these issues:
+Memory issues such as memory corruptions and memory leaks can be hard to troubleshoot.
+The following tools are available to address these issues:

 * `LLJVM check integrity <https://forum.microej.com/t/architecture-7-13-check-integrity-utility/769/2>`_ is a low-level API to detect memory corruptions in native functions.
-* Use :ref:`Heap Usage Monitoring Tool <heap_usage_monitoring>` to estimate the heap requirements of an application.
+* Use the :ref:`Heap Usage Monitoring Tool <heap_usage_monitoring>` to estimate the heap requirements of an application.
 * The :ref:`heapdumper` tools are used to analyze the content of the heap.
 It is useful to detect memory leaks and to look for optimization of the heap usage.

    .. figure:: images/HeapAnalyzer-example.png